 - Calm: A beautifully designed app, with a ton of guided meditations for all sorts of things.
 Of course, mindfulness meditation will probably be on top of your list and they cover that as well.
 Some are free, while there is a paid subscription option as well. https://www.calm.com/

-- Headspace: I already talked about this one above, but of course they have an app as well.
-This is a paid service, so it may be beneficial to check out other options first. http://www.getsomeheadspace.com/
+- Headspace: This is a paid service, so it may be beneficial to check out other options first, but offers guided meditations and more. http://www.getsomeheadspace.com/

 - OMM: One minute meditation app, which is nicely done.
-Unfortunatley it is for iOS only at the moment. https://www.facebook.com/onemomentmeditation
+Unfortunatley it is for iOS only. https://www.facebook.com/onemomentmeditation

 - Breathe: This is a great app, which even teaches you how to meditate, and tracks your progress.
 What is brilliant about this app is that you can even add emotions, how you are feeling, etc., and it can provide you meditation options (and how long) to help or build upon.
 Oh, and it’s free! iOS, Android, and Web. http://www.stopbreathethink.org/